mwdai049/Microbial-Abundances-Predictions-on-EHR-and-Transformability/README.md

 # Microbial Abundances Predictions on EHR and Transformability

 ## Project Overview
 This project investigates how microbiome abundance data can be used for biological interpretation and machine learning.
-We compare **relative** and **absolute** abundance representations, study how differential abundance methods behave across metadata groups, and test whether host metadata such as age, BMI, sex, and stool quality can be predicted from microbial profiles.
+We compare **relative** and **absolute** abundance representations, study how differential abundance methods behave across metadata groups, and test whether host metadata such as age, BMI, sex, and bowel movement can be predicted from microbial profiles.
 We also explore whether absolute abundance can be reconstructed from relative abundance.

 ## Table of Contents